Ange-Dvs/PFDA-project/README.md

 > ``.violinplot`` (Function) - Creates a violin plot to visualize the distribution, probability density, and variability of data across different categories.

-> ``.heatmap`` (Function) - Creates a heatmap to visualize data in a matrix format using color gradients, often used to show correlations or patterns between variables.
+> ``.heatmap`` (Function) - Creates a heatmap to visualize data in a matrix format using colour gradients, often used to show correlations or patterns between variables.

 <font size="4"><b>Default Python Functionality (Built-in or Standard Library)</b></font>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The built-in Python functionality and standard library provide tools for data manipulation and processing.